bottlesdevs/programs/Reviews/playstationplus.md

-# EA Launcher
+# PlayStation Plus
-Review for the origin installer.
+Review for the PlayStation Plus installer.

-Maintainer: @mirkobrombin
+Maintainer: @domb84

 **Is the program properly opened?**
-Grade: Bronze
+Grade: Silver
-Additional notes: For some users it works perfectly, others don't get to login (with the same conf).
-Although at the moment there are more positive reports than negatives, I rate this a Bronze experience.
+Additional notes: Seems to work perfectly within a desktop environment.
+When run on a Steam Deck the first time a game is launched a new session appears to open to a different game.
+Closing this window and starting again resumes normal operation.

 **Is it showing alerts or other warnings?**
 Grade: Platinum